Vannysa23/note-saving/README.md

 This template should help get you started developing with Vue 3 in Vite.

 ✨ What It Can Do
-📝 Add, edit, and delete notes
+- 📝 Add, edit, and delete notes
-⚡ Fast and responsive
+- ⚡ Fast and responsive
-🔒 Focuses on better security — sanitizing inputs, safe data handling, etc.
+- 🔒 Focuses on better security — sanitizing inputs, safe data handling, etc.
-💻 Works great for quick reminders or meeting notes
+- 💻 Works great for quick reminders or meeting notes
-🎨 Simple and user-friendly UI
+- 🎨 Simple and user-friendly UI

-##
+## 🔐 Why Security?
+I wanted to go beyond just building a frontend app — so I’m experimenting with things like:
+- Cleaning up user inputs (to avoid XSS)
+- Safe localStorage usage
+- Thinking about authentication and data protection
+- Learning how small habits make a big difference in app security It’s a great way to practice writing secure code while building something useful.

-🚀 How to Run It
+## 🚀 How to Run It

 If you want to check it out locally: